 Where the implicit trust zone represents an area where all the entities are trusted to at least the level of the last PDP/PEP gateway.
 For example, consider the passenger screening model in an airport.
 All passengers pass through the airport security checkpoint (PDP/PEP) to access the boarding gates.
 The passengers, airport employees, aircraft crew, etc., mill about in the terminal area, and all the individuals are considered trusted.
 In this model, the implicit trust zone is the boarding area.

-According to the US National Institute of Standards and Technology (NIST) Zero Trust Architecture guide, zero trust solutions must be designed according to the following principles:
+According to the US National Institute of Standards and Technology (NIST) Zero Trust Architecture Guide, zero trust solutions must be designed according to the following principles:

 • Any access to resources should be governed by company policies, which should take into account multiple factors including the user; operational attributes such as IP address and operating system; work schedules; and locations.